daler/pybedtools/docs/source/topical-bam.rst

     >>> cigar_string = i[5]

+There are several things to watch out for here.

-Note that :mod:`pybedtools` uses the convention that BAM features in plain text format are considered SAM features, so these SAM features are **one-based and include the stop coordinate** as illustrated below:
+First, note that :mod:`pybedtools` uses the convention that BAM features in plain text format are considered SAM features, so these SAM features are **one-based and include the stop coordinate** as illustrated below:

 .. doctest::